 Leukemia is a group of blood cancers that usually originate in the blood and bone marrow as well as the lymphatic system.
-Blood cancers (leukemias) are characterized by greatly increased formation of non-functioning precursor cells of the white blood cells called leukemia cells.
+Blood cancers (leukemias) are characterized by significantly increased formation of non-functioning precursor cells of the white blood cells called leukemia cells.
 White blood cells are a type of blood cell that fights infection.
 Unlike normal blood cells, these abnormal blood cells don’t die when they should.
-They may crowd out normal white blood cells, red blood cells, and platelets, which makes it hard for the normal cells to function.
+They may crowd out normal white blood cells, red blood cells, and platelets, making it hard for the normal cells to function.

-Abnormal cells can infiltrate the liver, spleen, lymph nodes and other organs, impairing their function.
+Abnormal cells can infiltrate the liver, spleen, lymph nodes, and other organs, impairing their function.
 Anemia often results from a lack of oxygen-carrying red blood cells, hemostatic platelets, and mature functional white blood cells.

 Is leukemia genetic?